 I’ve received a torrent of e-mail about my previous post that offered a tribute to my wife (in fact, one friend wrote about the post in her blog as well).
 I appreciate all of your kind thoughts.
 It’s good to know that people do seem to care, especially when we so often seem to read news stories that tell us the world has become an incredibly uncaring place in which to live.
 I don’t plan to cover every detail about the journey Rebecca and I traveled, but she was sick for a long time-about 5½ years.

 Most of that time I cared for her at home because I work from my house.
-Even so, it would have been impossible for me to care for her at home if a relatively large group of people hadn’t donated their time and resources to helping me.
+Even so, it would have been impossible for me to care for her at home if a relatively large group of people hadn’t donated their time and resources to help me.
 Caring for the caregiver is something you seldom hear about, but it’s an essential component of making home care of someone who is quite ill possible.
 A caregiver who is well supported by others can focus attention on the person in need, rather than constantly fending off requests (and requirements) for other needs.
+Taking on the role of primary caregiver can be difficult which is why many people instead choose to use a home care agency Lynchburg based or similar to support them.

 I’m not going to name all of the people who helped me because I’d invariably leave someone out and hurt feelings that I never intended (nor wanted) to hurt.
 However, the group is relatively large and is made up of friends, family, people from our church, and hospice volunteers amongst others.
 In fact, some of these people probably helped without my knowing it and never asked for any thanks in return.